 Shoes are so important when walking.
 Years ago I thought it was no big deal to get my steps in while barefoot.
 Wow was I wrong!
 I ended up with plantar fasciitis, man did that hurt bad!!
 I also had a bone spur which I had a shot for.
 Now I never walk without shoes.
+You can also use inserts for your shoes.
 Here are some tips below when picking out your shoes.

 Walking shoes: Features and fit that keep you moving

 Walking shoes have some features other shoes don’t.
 Here’s what to look for and how to get the best fit.

 Wearing walking shoes that are comfortable and fit your feet can help prevent injuries such as blisters and calluses.
 A walking shoe should also be fairly lightweight and provide good shock absorption.
 But not all walking shoes are created equal.
 Find the fit and features that are right for you.